I smoked my last cigarette last night. I primarily smoked out of boredom — what can I do when I’m bored?

 I smoke when I’m bored – help

 “I smoked my last cigarette last night.
 I primarily smoked out of boredom — what can I do when I’m bored?
 With two small children there’s nothing I can do (well, nothing I really want to do) to fill the boredom…the kids get into everything.
 I want so desperately for it to be easy.
 To be able to just brush off the big monster and ignore it.
 I woke up this morning and the monster is unbearable.
 I don’t want to smoke so why is it so loud?
 I got so bored and so stressed and uncomfortable.
 It’s supposed to be easy to tell it to go away and that I don’t want or need one but it’s not listening.
 I don’t want to miss smoking and logically I don’t.
 I feel like I’m using willpower, the stress, the irritability!
 I know the words.
 I know the teaching but when it comes down to it, in the moment, when I need it most…I can’t remember it (I suffer some memory difficulty).
 I feel like a lost cause.
-All I want is to stop smoking and not be extra stressed or irritable.
+All I want is to quit smoking and not be extra stressed or irritable.
 I don’t want to need smoking in my life!”.
 Chloe, Northampton, UK

 Please be cool Chloe.
 I’m certain that I can help and I’m really sorry that you’ve had such a tough time of it.